futureversecom/sylo-ethereum-contracts/docs/spec.md

     deposit `SYLO` tokens into both an `escrow` and `penalty` balance held within a smart contract.
 Nodes will be paid via these balances, and senders are required to maintain a healthy level of both `escrow` and `penalty` to be able to participate in the network.
+The contracts and event relay service allows for the `escrow` to be deposited by a third-party.
   - **Receivers**: Receivers do not explicitly interact with the contracts but play a critical role in the Event Relay protocol.
 On receiving an event, receivers will reveal the necessary information in order for a Node to